qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 The search radius for vertex edits in layer units can be defined in the :guilabel:`Digitizing` tab under :menuselection:`Settings -->` |options|
 :menuselection:`Options`.
-This is the same place where you define the general, project- wide snapping tolerance.
+This is the same place where you define the general, project-wide snapping tolerance.

 ..
 Index:: Topological_Editing